Joe Mixon Player Prop Bets for NFL Week 17 | Cincinnati vs. Kansas City 1/2/2022

 Matchup vs. Kansas City

-- In his lone career matchup against the Chiefs, Mixon put up 50 rushing yards, 26.5 fewer yards than his over/under in Sunday's game.
+- Mixon put up 50 rushing yards in his single career matchup against the Chiefs, 27.5 fewer yards than his over/under in Sunday's game.

 - Mixon did not have a touchdown run in that matchup against the Chiefs.

-- Mixon will go up against a Chiefs squad that allows 116.5 rushing yards per game and is the NFL's 20th-ranked rush defense.
+- Conceding 116.5 rushing yards per game, the Chiefs have the 20th-ranked run defense in the NFL.

-- The Chiefs have conceded 12 rushing touchdowns, seventh in the NFL.
+- The Chiefs have allowed 12 rushing touchdowns, seventh in the league.

 Recent Performances

-- Last week against the Ravens, Mixon picked up 65 yards on 18 carries while scoring one touchdown.
+- Last week against the Ravens, Mixon ran for 65 yards on 18 carries while scoring one touchdown.

-- Mixon also racked up 70 yards on six receptions and scored one receiving TD.
+- Mixon added six catches for 70 yards and scored one receiving touchdown.

-- Over his last three games, Mixon has 181 rushing yards (60.3 per game) on 53 carries with one touchdown.
+- Mixon has 53 carries for 181 yards (60.3 yards per game) and one touchdown over his last three outings.

-- He's also averaged 27.3 receiving yards per game, catching nine passes for 82 yards and one touchdown.
+- He also has nine receptions for 82 yards (27.3 per game) and one TD.

 Mixon's Cincinnati Teammates